Vietnam

 Geneva

 Trips to Geneva (日内瓦) were made on two separate days, on 05 Sep (Sun) and 12 Sep (Sun), with my colleagues after the weekend trips from Copenhagen and Budapest.
-Only heard 'Geneva Conventions' for humanitarian treatment in war during my National Military Service period; I had no idea where Geneva was at that time.
+Only heard 'Geneva Conventions' for humanitarian treatment in war during my National Service (Military); I had no idea where Geneva was at that time.
 It's unexpected that many years later I was there exploring the city.

 Geneva, or Genève in French, is second-most populous city in Switzerland.
 This French-speaking city is located on south-western end of Lake Geneva.
 Geneva is a global city, a financial centre, and a worldwide centre for diplomacy due to the presence of numerous international organizations, including the headquarters of many agencies of the United Nations and the Red Cross.